How did Swayambhunath & Boudhanath get their names?

 The real name of Boudhanath.

 The great white stupa is established in the Licchavi period in 400 CE.
-The area was known as Boudha, and the city is known as Boudha.
+The area was known as Boudha, and the city was known as Boudha.

-The previous name of Boudhanath is Khasti or Khasa Chatiya from the Newar Chronicles.
+The last name of Boudhanath is Khasi or Khasa Chatiya from the Newar Chronicles.
 There is no orientation to the Natha here.
-The link between the Swayambhunath and Boudhanath is that they aside from Buddhism.
+The link between the Swayambhunath and Boudhanath is that they are aside from Buddhism.
 Both names are enduing with Nath and fascinating the presence of an Ajima temple at both sites.
-Both Hindu and Buddhists respect Ajima alike, often being cited as a Newar god.
+Both Hindus and Buddhists respect Ajima, often cited as a Newar god.

 When was Boudhanath built?

-According to history, after unwittingly murdered his father, one king constructs the stupa.
+According to history, after unwittingly murdering his father, one king constructs the stupa.

 This is the million question.
-Nobody seems to be talented to quote an orientation as to when these terms were first used in the Nepali memoir when it comes to Swayambhunath and Boudhanath.
+Nobody seems talented enough to quote an orientation as to when these terms were first used in the Nepali memoir regarding Swayambhunath and Boudhanath.
 Again, the likes of Pashupatinath and Machchhendranath all make a judgment.
 But Swayambhunath and Boudhanath had different original names.